-Each organization applying for a grant must complete this form and forward FIVE copies to the City Clerk, 2nd Floor, City Hall, Toronto, M5H 2N2, on or before March 31st, together with the supporting information indicated.
+Each organization applying for a grant must complete this form and forward FIVE copies to the City Clerk, 2nd Floor, City Hall, Toronto, M5H 2N2, on or before March 31st, , together with the supporting information indicated.
 In the event that more space is required in replying to any question, please use a supplementary sheet and attach it to the application.
 If additional information such as letters of support or explanatory material are submitted, attach one copy to each copy of the completed form.

-A. General

-i.
-Organization

-Name:

-Name of Contact Person:

-Address:

-Postal Code Telephone:

-2. Is the Organization incorporated as a non-profit or charitable Organization?

-- 3. What are the General Objectives and Activities of the Organization? - 4.
-Define the geographical area in which the Organization operates and the number of persons served.
+Α. GENERAL 1.
+Organization Name: Name of Contact Person: Address: Postal Code Telephone: 2.
+Is the Organization incorporated as a non-profit or charitable Organization?
+Yes No 3.
+What are the General Objectives and Activities of the Organization?
+4. Define the geographical area in which the Organization operates and the number of persons served.
 Is the Organization local or is it part of a Metropolitan, Provincial or national Organization?

-Neighbourl APPENDIX "A" hoods Committee Report No. 14 5 premises occupied as an owner or tenant?
-(Give 6 6.
-Volunteers (Organization as a whole): a) Are formal record s maintained on i) Number of act ii) Number of volu ive volunteers unteer hours contributed Yes No Yes No Estimate or indicate active volunteers for the actual number of the past year.
-7. 7.
-Provide a one-page histor ry of the Organization.
-8. 3.
-List the Executive Officer s of the Organization. ome Address Telephone (Home & Bus.) В. 3.
-Specific activities (tome & bus.)
-1. 2. .
-Are you applying for a gr onto grant requested. \$ rant for program support or for organizational, please indicate the specific program(s) con- 3.
-How many persons will d which the grant is requeste lirectly enjoy or benefit from the activities for 4.
-Estimate the number of versition anticipate will be devoted requested: olunteers and numbers of volunteer hours you to the programs for which funding is being a) Number of volunteersb) Number of volunteer hours 5.
-Does the Organization pro- vide a service for which a charge is made?
-6. close to the analysis and C. ١.
-Submit your last Audited S tatement, preferably for a year-end in 2.
-If you received a City of I Foronto grant in, provide a brief report pages) on how the grant was used.
-(Refer to ed in your application of last year). - Complete the Financial Star
+5. Are the Organization's premises occupied as an owner or tenant?
+(Give address).
+6. Volunteers (Organization as a whole): a) Are formal records maintained on i) Number of active volunteers ii) Number of volunteer hours contributed Yes No Yes No : b) Estimate or indicate the actual number of active volunteers for the past year.
+7. Provide a one-page history of the Organization.
+8. List the Executive Officers of the Organization.
+Name and Title Home Address Telephone (Home & Bus.) В. SPECIFIC ACTIVITIES 1, Amount of City of Toronto grant requested. \$ 2.
+Are you applying for a grant for program support or for organizational support?
+If the former, please indicate the specific program(s) concerned.
+3. How many persons will directly enjoy or benefit from the activities for which the grant i requested?
+4. Estimate the number of volunteers and numbers of volunteer hours you anticipate will be devoted to the programs for which funding is being requested: a) Number of volunteers b) Number of volunteer hours